dynstat/Minimal-websockets-library-in-C/README.md

-# Simple WebSocket Library in C
+# Minimal WebSocket Library in C - mws_lib (TCP socket style without event loop)

 A straightforward WebSocket client library implemented in C for Windows using Winsock2.
 This library provides a TCP socket-style interface for WebSocket communication, making it easy to use without requiring an additional event loop at the application layer.